cyxnzb/docs/docs/waypointing.rst

 =======================

 Nodes alone aren't sufficient to make bots move the way you want.
 They must be connected with other nodes in order to let bots reach their goal.
 By default, connections up to a certain distance will be made automatically.
-You can select the automatic connection distance (AutoPath Max Distance, APMD) by bringing up the node menu and selecting "7.
+You can select the automatic connection distance (AutoPath Max Distance, APMD) by bringing up the graph editor and selecting "7.
 Set Autopath Distance".
 The following sub-menu will appear:

 .. figure:: images/autopath_distance_menu.png
     :align: center